Airbus to boost A220 jet's range, newest operator says

 Breeze, which aims to link underserved U.S. cities, will take delivery of A220s from October and use them on routes of two hours or more, including eventually international markets.

-For shorter trips it will use older Embraer 190/195 aircraft inherited from Neeleman-founded Brazilian carrier Azul.
+For shorter trips it will use older Embraer (EMBR3.SA) 190/195 aircraft inherited from Neeleman-founded Brazilian carrier Azul (AZUL.N).

 Neeleman said Breeze would take more Embraer 195s from Azul, allowing the Brazilian carrier to speed up deliveries of Embraer's latest E2 model.